ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 * Cosmos DB query with Parameterized Query, LINQ and IQueryable
 * Cosmos DB data searching using Specification Pattern to abstract out query-specific logic
 * Audit container and automatic auditing
+* Storage service for uploading and downloading files from cloud storage, e.g. Azure Blob Storage
 * NSwagStudio file to generate TypeScript client code
 * DataTables and Pagination support using LINQ and IQueryable in API
 * Material UI DataTable in React Client App